New Orleans sued over planned removal of Confederate statue

 "We now have some documents that I believe will make a difference and show that City Park, as an incorporated association under the lieutenant governor's office, owns the land that the monument is on, and owns the monument," Marksbury said in front of the 15-foot sculpture.

+City Park CEO Robert W. Becker issued a statement saying the park has received copies of Marksbury's lawsuit but has not had time to review it.

+Landrieu's office has not responded to CNN's request for comment about the lawsuit.

-Beauregard was a prominent general during the Civil War.
-He died in New Orleans in 1893.
+The contentious statue honors a prominent general during the Civil War.
+Beauregard died in New Orleans in 1893.

 In 2015, the words "Black Lives Matter" were spray-painted on both sides of the monument's column, CNN affiliate WDAM-TV reported.